jsx-eslint/eslint-plugin-react/docs/rules/jsx-child-element-spacing.md

+# react/jsx-child-element-spacing

-# Enforce or disallow spaces inside of curly braces in JSX attributes and expressions (`react/jsx-child-element-spacing`)
+📝 Enforce or disallow spaces inside of curly braces in JSX attributes and expressions.

 <!-- end auto-generated rule header -->